performant-software/Neatline/docs/welcome.md

 ### What is Neatline?

 In the broadest sense, Neatline is an annotation framework  that makes it possible to create rich, interactive editions of visual objects.
-In the past, the project has focused on geospatial materials (maps, essentially), but Neatline can also be used to annotate anything that has some sort of two-dimensional, visual instantiation.
+In the past, the project has focused on maps, but Neatline can also be used to annotate anything that has some sort of two-dimensional, visual instantiation.
 The same set of vector-drawing and content management tools can also be used to create interpretive views of paintings, drawings, photographs, documents, diagrams, and anything else that can be captured as an image.

 ### What Makes it Different?